 Step 2.
 Deposit funds into your account

-Most crypto exchanges don’t allow you to directly exchange fiat currency or your Indonesian rupiah (IDR) for DOGE.
-This means you’ll first need to acquire a cryptocurrency that’s listed in a pairing with DOGE, such as Ether (ETH) or bitcoin (BTC), and then trade it for DOGE.
+If your chosen exchange lets you trade Indonesian rupiah (IDR) for DOGE, you can buy directly.
+Otherwise you’ll first need to acquire a cryptocurrency that’s listed in a pairing with DOGE, such as Ether (ETH) or Bitcoin (BTC), and then trade it for DOGE.

 Step 3.
 Buy DOGE